-Finally, the Federal Council intends to implement a partial revision of the Federal Act on Cartels and Other Restrictions of Competition (CartA).
+The Federal Council intends to implement a partial revision of the Federal Act on Cartels and Other Restrictions of Competition (CartA).
 The core element of the intended revision is the modernisation of the Swiss merger control regime by changing the current qualified market dominance test to the significant impediment to effective competition test.
-A draft for the revised CartA is being prepared and is expected to be put to the Federal Assembly in the second quarter of 2023.
-The Federal Assembly may change or reject the proposed revision in the political debate.
-If the Federal Assembly agrees on the revisions, the changes to the merger control regime are not expected to come into force before 2024.
+The Federal Council's draft legislation also includes a simplification of the notification obligation.
+For international mergers that are also assessed by the European Commission, the notification obligation will no longer be required if each of the product markets affected by the transaction can be delineated geographically in such a way that it includes Switzerland and at least the European Economic Area.
+The revision will further provide the possibility to extend deadlines in the investigation procedure with the consent of the undertakings and for good cause and includes a simplification of the notification obligation.
+In mid-2024, the first chamber of Swiss Parliament deliberated on this draft.
+The Federal Council's draft was substantively adhered to.
+The business has now been passed to the second chamber of Swiss Parliament for its consideration.
+If the Federal Assembly agrees on the revision, the changes to the merger control regime are not expected to come into force before 2026.